tamirgen/hidow/README.md

 - The warranty app:

     * The warranty app has 1 model:
-      - The Warranty registration model stores data that includes full name, email, addresses (address 1, address 2, postcode, city or town, county, and country), date, products, and quantities.
+      - The "Warranty registration" model stores data that includes full name, email, addresses (address 1, address 2, postcode, city or town, county, and country), date, products, and quantities.

     * The app has 2 views:
       - "add_warranty" is in charge of validating the registration form, collecting the data, adding the data to the DB, and sending a confirmation email to the client.